maningreen/theGreenEngine/LUA.md

 `targetLifetime :: Float`
 - the amount of time (s) the bullet will be alive.

-#### Maybe N

-A table that may or may not have another type.

-`valid :: Bool`
-- whether or not the type is valid

-`value :: N`
-- will cause an error if called unsafely.

 ### Custom Enemies

 If you want to add a custom enemy, this is your guide.